With police support, Mass. Senate to debate gun bill next week

 After months of closed-door talks between senators and various interest groups, the Senate teed up legislation that cuts across a long list of public safety issue areas, including the reported rise in untraceable "ghost guns," harassment prevention orders, assault weapons and dealer inspections.

-The 35-page bill clocks in at 94 pages fewer than the controversial gun bill the House approved in October, though it takes aim at many similar topics.
+The 35-page bill (S 2572) clocks in at 94 pages fewer than the controversial gun bill the House approved in October (H 4139), though it takes aim at many similar topics.

 Senate Majority Leader Cynthia Creem, the bill's chief architect, said the legislation would rein in the spread of ghost guns by requiring serialization of gun frames and receivers and by classifying those individual parts as firearms.
 It would also explicitly prohibit the use of 3D printers to manufacture or assemble firearms without a license.